zedysproject1/tdlight/README.md

 -----

-The following text is the classic tdlib readme:
+The following text is the classic TDLib readme:

 # TDLib